LeslieDaroca/Email-Responses/Email templates/Scenario B: Applicant who is outside of the US.md

-Hey **Jane**,
+Hi **Jane**,

-We appreciate you taking the time to complete the prework, and your efforts have been acknowledged.
-We recognize how excited you are to start the course.
-Unfortunately, though, you are not currently enrolled in a US college or institution, thus you are ineligible.
-You must be enrolled at a US university listed on our [web page](https://www.codepath.org/courses) as one of the requirements for this course.
-We would love to review your application, but at this time, we can only consider students who are enrolled at our partner universities.
-You may be confident that we will notify you when the course becomes available in your country.
+Thank you for taking the time to complete the prework—we truly appreciate the effort you’ve put in.
+It’s clear how excited you are to start the course, and that enthusiasm doesn’t go unnoticed.

+Unfortunately, one of the requirements for this course is enrollment at a US university listed on our [web page](https://www.codepath.org/courseshttps://), and it seems you’re not currently enrolled at one of our partner institutions.
+I completely understand how disappointing this might be, and I want you to know that your interest in the program means a lot to us.

+While we aren’t able to review your application at this time, we’ll notify you if the course becomes available in your country in the future.
+Please don’t hesitate to reach out if you have any questions or need more information—we’re here to help.

+Thank you again for your interest, and we hope to connect with you soon!

+Best regards,

+**Leslie from CodePath Admissions**